 1. Theoretical Roots of Caste in India:

 - A. B.R.
-Ambedkar: Origin of caste and its criticism. - B. G. S. Ghurye: Characteristics of caste and the emergence of sub-castes.
+Ambedkar: Origin of caste and its social, political and economic criticism. - B. G. S. Ghurye: Characteristics of caste and the emergence of sub-castes.

 2. Social Change from Indian Perspective: